Chris55/ns3-program-viewer/docs/readme.md

 1 = ON
 ```

-means bit7 of byte 0x3d is 1 when Reverb is enabled… (the number here are not from the A1, just an example)
+It means bit7 of byte 0x3d is 1 when Reverb is enabled… (the number here are not from the A1, just an example)

+Remarks
-On the Stage, memory is optimised.
+- On Nord Stage, memory is optimised.
 I expect the same on the A1.
 Each bit (not byte) is used.
 For example a single byte can contain multiple settings, example bit 0 is used for reverb on/off, and bit 1 to 3 for the reverb type (3 bits), and bit 4 to 7 used for another parameter…

-Note: additional bytes may change, even if you change only a single parameter:
+- Additional bytes may change, even if you change only a single parameter:
 ```
 0x0E: typically this is the LSB program location
 0x18 to 0x1B: this is the file checksum added by latest Nord Sound Manager.